MORRIS: You’re horrible.

 “We have progressed on variety of different levels,” Pellebon said, “including knowing that taking and co-opting somebody’s cultural experience as a white person is wrong.”

 The experience Pellebon is pointing to is one of colorism, or skin-color bias.
-To put it simply, colorism highlights the differences in the lived experience between those with light skin versus those with dark, both among African Americans and within other communities, including the Latin American community.
+To put it simply, colorism highlights the differences in the lived experience between those with light skin versus those with dark, both among African Americans and within other communities, including the Latinx community.
 In an essay from Teaching Tolerance, teacher David Knight discussed seeing color-conscious conversations between students reflecting unconscious and unspoken biases toward those with lighter skin.

 “This topic, of the ability to pass, is something that is raw and real with my community,” Pellebon explained.
 “To have a white man portraying that struggle is a slap in the face for people in my family who had to make those choices because there were no other choices.
 It was how they were able to get jobs.
 It was how they were able to come out of extreme racism and discrimination in the South.
 That is a choice that we have had to make because it has been untenable for black people to be able to live in this world as black people.”